apefrei/lanparty-linux-server/README.md

 ## What's this for?

-* Simple Standard CentOS Linux Installation, with basic tools
+* Simple Standard Rocky Linux Installation, with basic tools
 * Service Components for LAN Party Servers

 ## Inspiration